c/o First United Church 347 Richmond Rd, Ottawa, ON K2A 0E7

 The Church Extension Committee provides ongoing support for the Communities of Faith in the Eastern Ontario Outaouais Region with respect to their physical assets and facilities.
 The Committee provides advice and assistance with respect to:

-- renovations and upgrades to equipment and facilities;
+• renovations and upgrades to buildings, equipment and facilities and disposal and demolition of buildings and facilities;

-- providing suggestions and advice regarding ways to approach their projects; and,
+• providing suggestions and advice regarding ways to approach and finance their projects;

-- providing financial guidance and support through loans or grants to cover a portion of the costs.
+• providing financial guidance and support through grants, loans or mortgages to cover a portion of the costs; and,

 The Woodwark Student Bursary Fund was established in 1976 by the Reverend Ken Woodwark and his wife Ida in memory of their parents George and Emma Woodwark and George and Katie McDowell.
 Reverend Woodwark was a Minister at Woodroffe United Church in Ottawa.
 Interested students should send a letter of interest accompanied by a CV to: Treasurer, Woodroffe United Church, 207 Woodroffe Avenue Ottawa, ON K2A 3V1 treasurer@woodroffeunited.org